The application deadline is Tuesday, November 27, 2018 at 11:59 p.m. in your local time zone.

 What are the recommendation requirements?

-Two Recommendations are required for this application.
-The first required online recommendation must be completed by an academic professional (an advisor, instructor, or professor) well acquainted with your work and character.
+Two recommendations are required for this application.
+These must be completed by academic professionals (an adviser, instructor, or professor) well acquainted with your work and character.
 This person must be an academic professional at your current or most recent institution.
+Recommendations will be submitted through the Common App for Transfer.

 Why does the Cooke Foundation require financial information from my parents?

-The Cooke Foundation requires parent financial information from students younger than 30 years of age (by the application deadline).
+The Cooke Foundation requires parent financial information from students younger than 25 years of age.
 One reason we require financial information from parents is that research shows that students from lower-income backgrounds are less likely to complete a college degree or assume educational debt, and therefore may need greater assistance than others.

 Yes.
-Even if you are financially independent, if you are under 30 years of age (by the application deadline), your parent(s) must complete the parent forms or your application will be incomplete.
+Even if you are financially independent, if you are under 25 years of age, your parent(s) must complete the parent forms or your application will be incomplete.

 Do I need to submit transcripts from all of the two-year and four-year colleges I attended, even if it was many years ago?